mck1117/proteus/readme.md

 ## Non-goals

-- Internal logging (doesn't make sense with 12 mbit/s USB, and a sealed enclosure)
+- ~Internal logging (doesn't make sense with 12 mbit/s USB, and a sealed enclosure)~ Version 0.4 has an SD card!
 - Direct injection
 - Cheap